Choose Your Hike

 FAQ

-About our Ireland Hiking Tours
+About Our Hiking Tours

-What is a self-guided hiking tour?
+1. What is a self-guided hiking tour?

 Hillwalk Tours will provide you with all the resources you need to successfully complete the trail alone or in the company of good friends.
 We’ll plan your route, transfer your bags and show you all the best places to visit but you decide whether you want that extra hour in bed in the morning!
 All this gives you the freedom to enjoy the trails and the wonderful countryside at your own pace.